AmuthesWaran/mui-ui-webpage/README.md

-A single page application ui design using mui.
+A single page application design using ReactJS and MUI.